21 Best Split-Screen Games on Xbox: Top Titles for 2026

 The gunplay is heavy and satisfying, with weapons that hit like trucks and enemies that burst like piñatas full of regret.
 It’s gritty but also kind of silly in the best way.
 Few Xbox titles pull off this level of polish and pure co-op fun across so many modes.

-Heavy firepower meets refined co-op design.
-Between its gripping campaign and endless Horde waves, this one offers some of the tightest split-screen shooting on Xbox.
-It’s big, loud, and surprisingly emotional when the dust settles.
+My Verdict: Heavy firepower meets refined co-op design, and the result is one of the best split-screen games on Xbox in the shooter genre.
+Between the gripping campaign and endless Horde waves, it’s big, loud, and surprisingly emotional when the dust finally settles.

 ☆